Category Archives: Science Fiction Films

 The film ends happily ever after which is satisfying for the level of seriousness one must take while watching.

 Borrowing heavily from other horror films near and dear, The Faculty (1998) carves out enough originality in the science fiction area to warrant some props.
-It’s not a measured success but evenly distributes the pacing and the entertainment in a nice way.
+It’s not a measured success but evenly distributes the pacing and the entertainment nicely.

 And the big stars add a nice touch.